A Wordsmith's Manifesto

 state the goal, provide the information

 A craft-oriented writer specializes in wordcraft itself.
 It does not matter whether the information you need to present is new or old, dull or fascinating.
-A craft-oriented writer absorbs information like a glutton and aims to communicate the right information effectively to the target reader.
-The more you involve a craft-oriented writer in the process of achieving these goals, the more value you can reap.
-That’s because a true wordsmith revels in the challenge of making ideas - any ideas - attract attention and compel action.
+A craft-oriented writer absorbs information like a glutton and aims to communicate the right information effectively to the intended audience.
+The more you involve a craft-oriented writer in the process of achieving communications goals, the more value you can reap from their involvement.
+That’s because a true wordsmith revels in the challenge of making ideas affect people – such as getting their attention, touching their values, and compelling them to act.

 the battle for your market’s minds